The information in this article applies to:

 and point the program to the new location, as described above.
 To

-learn more about organizing your graphics files, read To organize your support files, below
+learn more about organizing your graphics files, read To organize your custom graphic files, below

 If the graphic file is saved on a different computer, but not on the one you are currently using, you will need to copy it to the machine where it is missing.
 There are many ways you can do this: via e-mail, using a removable storage device such as a flash drive, or by copying across a network if you have one.